aleksBobrovs/Home_Task/README.md

 2. RiskTracker do its job, but there should be better solution.
 3. Premium calculation process should be encapsulated.
 4. I am looking to improve my object-oriented design skills, for last time I was more focused on functional/reactive paradigm.
+5. Minor, but in real project using Yarn over just npm would be good idea to simplify development/build process.

 ## Installation